dstein64/vimgolf/README.md

 This project contains a [vimgolf](https://www.vimgolf.com/) client written in Python.

-The user interface is similar to the [official vimgolf client](https://github.com/igrigorik/vimgolf), with a few additions inspired by [vimgolf-finder](https://github.com/kciter/vimgolf-finder).
+The user interface is similar to the [official vimgolf client](https://github.com/igrigorik/vimgolf), with a few additions inspired by [vimgolf-finder](https://github.com/kciter/vimgolf-finder), and an optional way to specify keys to type when launching a challenge.

 Installation
 ------------